 - Bat guano – Whether fresh or dry, bat poo adds a heavy dose of nitrogen to the soil.
 It acts fast and has very little odor.
 It also helps enrich the soil and help with drainage and texture.
 Add it directly to the soil or make a bat guano tea!

 - Rabbit droppings – Bunny poo has a high concentration of nitrogen and phosphorus, as well as other trace minerals.
 It can be added directly into the soil or added to your compost pile.
 Bunny Poo Tea can be made using a 5-gallon bucket, a shovel full of rabbit pellets, add water, and let steep for two days.
 Water the soil when it’s ready!
+Watch our short video on raising your own colony of rabbits!

 - Chicken feathers – Feathers from your backyard chickens add nitrogen to your compost pile, and eventually, the garden.
 First, put them into your compost pile to let them decompose.